Hanging by a 'thread,' staff exodus risks safety at Ukraine nuclear plant - KESQ

 A potential fire could spread to the nearby reactor, because the entrance for the fire brigade is blocked, he said.

-He believes that the Russians will attempt to switch the output of the Zaporizhzhia plant from the Ukrainian power grid to the Russian network, Kotin said, a process that would involve a “full shutdown” of the plant using diesel generators to cool the reactors.
-Such an operation would be highly dangerous, he added.
+He believes that the Russians will attempt to switch the output of the Zaporizhzhia plant from the Ukrainian power grid to the Russian network, a process that would involve a “full shutdown” of the plant using diesel generators to cool the reactors.
+Such an operation would be highly dangerous, he said.

 On Thursday, the plant was completely disconnected from Ukraine’s power grid for the first time in its history, according to the country’s nuclear operator, Energoatom.
 It said fires at nearby ash pits had caused the last remaining power line connecting to Ukraine’s energy grid to disconnect twice, adding that the “actions of the invaders” were to blame.

-The Russian-installed regional governor later said power had been restored to the region from the plant.
+The Russian-installed regional governor later said work was underway to restore the power supply to the region.
 He in turn blamed Ukrainian military action for the outages.

+The International Atomic Energy Agency (IAEA) said late on Thursday that all six reactors remained disconnected from Ukraine’s power grid.

 ‘Powerless anger’